KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Deprecated: Found `require("native-request")` in file `node_helper.js`: Replace it with built-in fetch.
 4. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 5. Warning: No LICENSE file.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AutoDimmer by Fifteen15Studios](https://github.com/Fifteen15Studios/MMM-AutoDimmer)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AvfallshentingOslo by blixhavn](https://github.com/blixhavn/MMM-AvfallshentingOslo)